nalbarr/portfolio/docs/areas.md

 That said, my first cloud was Microsoft Azure.
 Most of my earlier cloud experiences have been on Azure with on-premises lift and shift workloads.
 More recently, both delivery and mentoring have been more focused on Google Cloud Platform (GCP) leaning toward more cloud-native, data engineering and MLOps centric architectures.
 I am familiar with Amazon AWS and IBM Redhat Cloud but more practitioner grounded on the previous two.

 ## Where do I think AI, Cloud, and all of it is going?
+Data-centric AI (DCAI) -> Geometric AI -> Human-centered AI (HCAI) powered by Quantum ML
 Artificial Intelligence (AI), from Classic to Quantum ML

 Today,  I am fully aligned with Andrew Ng's data-centric AI (DCAI) near term *but* Fei Fei Lei's human-centric AI philosophy of where AI, ML, and DL are today.
 So, Data-centric and pragmatic in the short term with strong alignment for empathy, trust and ethics in the long term.